 - Your premiums or deductibles unjustly increased.

 Even in situations where all is being well looked after by insurance coverage, assistance in reviewing the final settlement release documents may be available before signing-off of further claim rights.

 Assistance may also be available in providing Commissioner of Oaths services to commission sworn declarations including the Proof of Loss documents that finalize the claims process.

 Ranger Paralegal Service provides affordable services as a Paralegal in:

 Insurance Law Principles:

-If a Vehicle Is Damaged In An Accident Can the Driver Who Caused the Accident Be Sued?
+Does An Insurance Company Pay For Decreased Value of a Vehicle Involved In An Accident?
 In Ontario, Regardless of Who Caused an Automobile Accident the...Learn More

 An insurance broker owes a stringent duty of care towards clients and failure to properly advise about coverage gaps may result in an errors or omissions...Learn More

 As professionally trained experts, insurance brokers owe a duty of care to clients to diligently arrange insurance coverage and shop for competitive pricing.Learn More